Silver Jubilee Bridge: Refurbishment

 Traffic on the bridge continued to grow to over 80,000 vehicles a day, and there was frequent congestion.
 In order to alleviate this, a further crossing was built, known as the Mersey Gateway Bridge.
 This is a six-lane toll bridge to the east of the Silver Jubilee Bridge that opened on 14 October 2017.
 Following the opening of the Mersey Gateway, the Silver Jubilee bridge was immediately closed to vehicles for refurbishment, after which it reopened with tolls applied to both bridges.
-It reopened, also as a toll bridge, to all traffic on 26 February 2021 with a single lane of vehicle traffic in each direction and a new cycle and footpath.
+It reopened to all traffic on 26 February 2021 with a single lane of vehicle traffic in each direction and a new cycle and footpath.
 The road network on the Runcorn side of the bridge was reconfigured.
 The West Viaduct, also known as the "Trumpet Loop", was demolished and replaced with a roundabout, with the land recovered from the viaduct used for new leisure and retail space.

+In popular culture

+The bridge has featured in several productions including the BBC drama Merseybeat, Netflix's Stay Close (2021), and has been used for the upcoming DC film The Batman: Part II, with the bridge doubling as a snowy Gotham City.